Force over Distance: Chapter 41

 He needed to get it together.

 Young reached back and closed a bloody hand around Scott’s wrist.
 He tightened his fingers, then worked his way up the man’s forearms to find the loops of material that bound his arms.
-Using a combination of the chain and his fingers, he started to work the bonds down.
+Using a combination of the chain and his fingers, he worked the bonds down.
 More gently this time.

 Scott tensed, holding himself still, helping where he could.
 And, when it came, the blood made everything easier.